psychoinformatics-de/cbbs-imaging-docs/content/pages/index.rst

 Roadmap
 =======

-- Milestone: Develop a general dataset structure for studies [**DONE**]

-  - binds together raw data, converted data, analyses , etc.

-  - allow for referencing a well-defined software environment for each step of data processing from importing raw data to data conversion to analyses in order to be as reproducible as possible throughout the entire workflow.

-- Milestone: Automatic DICOM import and metadata extraction [**DONE**]

-  - DICOM metadata can be queried across all acquisitions of a study, made by a particular scanner, or at a given institution (see `demo
-    <{filename}datamanagement/demo_scandb.rst>`_).

-  - Import and extraction are performed in a `common computational environment for raw data handling <{filename}containers/rawimport.rst>`_ that is identical regardless of the particular machine the procedure is performed on.

 - Milestone: Conversion to BIDS data structure [**IN PROGRESS**]

   - Support for a study specification to identify simultaneously acquired data,